esphome/esphome-docs/components/sensor/adc.rst

 Measuring VCC
 -------------

-Following configuration block adds the sensor reflecting VCC on a supported hardware.
+The following configuration block adds the sensor reflecting VCC on a supported hardware platform.
 Please see specific sections below of what voltage is actually measured.

 .. code-block:: yaml